stochasticats/plantpathologyfgvc7-keras-deeplearning/README.md

 AUC score 0.5262953416252789

-Achieved a score of 0.90888 on leaderboard for the Kaggle competition, on data the model has not seen.
+Achieved a score of 0.92490 on the private leaderboard and  0.93782 on the public leaderboard for the Kaggle competition, on data the model has not seen.